sckieran/Metabarcoding_Pipeline_Waits/README.md

 * -q the pattern for th ened of your R2 files.
 Default is "_R2.fastq".
 * -k the number of samples you want to view quality plots for.
 Samples will be randomly selected .
 Default is 24.
 Increasing this value increaeses computational time.

-`bash step_3_process_reads_in_dada.sh	-n name -g genelist -d directory -p pattern1 -q pattern2 -k num_graphs`
+`bash step_3_quality_check_reads.sh	-n name -g genelist -d directory -p pattern1 -q pattern2 -k num_graphs`

 ### Outputs

 Step 3 will output two PDFs into your_directory/reports/.
 They will contain k quality plots from dada's plot_quality_profile function.

-Once it's done running, adjust your params_file accordingly.
-You're ready for step 3.
+Once it's done running, evaluate the read quality.
+Look at where the quality drops off the read and consider your amplicon and overlap sizes.
+Then, adjust your params_file accordingly.
+You're ready for step 4.

 ## Step 4: Filtering data, performing ASV selection, blasting ASVs and building taxtables.

-Step 3 is a big step.
+Step 4 is a big step.
 First it will filter your data using the parameters you specify in the params_file.
 You should have one params_file for each gene (as you should filter your different loci each according to their length and sequencing quality).
 Your files should be named "params_file_gene1" and "params_file_gene2" for each gene.
 You can specify the name of "params_file" in the wrapper/command line, as long as the name is followed by "_geneN" for each gene.

 Most of the filtering parameters are optional and can be left blank to use dada2 defaults.
 However, the project directory, relative read abundance cutoff (set to 0 for no RRA filtering), filter directory and multithread options must have some input.
 Multithread must be TRUE or FALSE (set to TRUE for clusters and macs). **current behavior ignores user-input filtering directory and puts all outs into a directory called "filtered".**